 Whilst new hydroponic growing techniques will never completely replace all traditional methods, the fact they're now being used as a way to complement them is a massive step forward for the agricultural industry.

-As the global demand for food continues to rise, we have no doubt this controlled environment agriculture will present a unique opportunity because of its ability to grow higher-quality food which is sustainable and profitable.
+As the global demand for food continues to rise, we have no doubt this controlled environment agriculture will present a unique opportunity because of its ability to grow higher-quality food which is both sustainable and profitable.

 To learn whether vertical farming could be right for you, please email [email protected] or call 01430 449440 for an informal discussion.